BergLucas/microbit-python-simulator/README.md

 ## Example

-This example allows you to display `"Hello World!"` on the microbit:
+This example allows you to display `"Hello, World!"` on the microbit:

 ```python
 import microbit